aatsay19/Rutgers-University-New-Brunswick/CS211 - Computer Architecture/Programming Assignment 1/README.md

 <<>[<()>]

 Your task in this part of the assignment is to write a C program using structs and pointers to build a stack data structure, and use that stack to check whether a string is properly balanced.
 Your program should take as a command line input the path to an input file:

 ```
 ./balanced tests/test0.txt
 ```

 Your program should check whether the expression in the input file is balanced, and then print to the command line "yes" if the expression is balanced, and "no" if it is not.

 The corresponding expected outputs are in the answers directory: answers/answer0.txt.</br></br></br>

-# 5. bstReverseOrder: reverse order traversal of a binary search tree (22 points)
+# 5. bstReverseOrder: Reverse Order Traversal of a Binary Search Tree (22 points)
 Your task in this part of the assignment is to write a C program that constructs a binary search tree from a list of input numbers, and then print out the binary search tree in a reverse order traversal of the tree.
 You may find it helpful to review the properties of a binary search tree, and the various flavors of tree traversal order.
 In a binary search tree, the key in each node is greater than all keys in its left subtree, and is lesser than all keys in its right subtree.

 Your program should take as a command line input the path to an input file:

 ```
 ./bstBreadthFirst tests/test0.txt
 ```

 Each line of the input file lists a number to be inserted into the binary search tree.
 If a number has already been inserted, you can ignore the duplicate insertion.
 Since we are not performing tree balancing, everyone should arrive at the same binary search tree structure for any given input sequence.
 For example, an input sequence of 8,3,6,1,10,4,14,7,13 would lead to this unique binary search tree (image credit wikimedia):

 ![](bstReverseOrder/Binary_search_tree.svg "Binary Search Tree")